songlab-cal/CherryML/README.md

 This package also enables seamless reproduction of all results in our paper.

+For a quick demonstration of an end-to-end application of CherryML to real data, please check out the section [End-to-end worked-out application: `QMaker`'s plant dataset](#end-to-end-worked-out-application:-`QMaker`'s-plant-dataset).

 # Demo: CherryML applied to the LG model (runtime on a normal computer: 1 - 5 minutes)

 The following command learns a rate matrix from a set of MSAs, trees, and site rates (try it out!):